 Which Country’s Residents Have the Most Tattoos?

-If you ask your parents, it seems like everyone has a tattoo these days, but it mostly depends on where you live.
+If you ask your parents, it seems like everyone has a tattoo these days, still, it mostly depends on where you live.
 Tattoos are more accepted in various parts of the world than they are in others, and even then, the level of acceptance largely depends on the local population.
-People hardly blink at the sight of someone with tattooed sleeves in a large city, but it’s probably a very different story in a small town.
+People hardly blink at the sight of someone with tattooed sleeves in a large city, though it’s probably a very different story in a small town.

 What’s the Most Tattooed Country?